Sorsapuisto

-Sorsapuisto (Finnish for "duck park") is a refreshment area of 4.2 hectares in Tulli, Tampere, Finland, completed in the 1930s.
+Sorsapuisto (Finnish for "duck park") is a recreational area of 4.2 hectares in Tulli, Tampere, Finland, completed in the 1930s.
 In 1990 the Tampere Hall was built in the south corner of the park and the whole park was renovated.
 From 1964 to 1972 the site of the Tampere Hall hosted the Tampere zoo featuring the lions Tam and Pere.

 Sorsapuisto in the past

 Still in the early 20th century the site of the Sorsapuisto park was full of potato fields and a small modest spring, which burst into a small pond, in 1902 or 1903 according to contemporary witness John Tammela.
 The pond was called Tammelanlammi.

 The Lähteenkatu ("spring street") street near Sorsapuisto was named after the spring previously located at the site of the Tammelanlammi pond.

 Only in the early 1930s was a refreshment park built around the Tammelanlammi pond as work for the unemployed.
 Tame ducks were introduced to the Tammelanlampi pond in the 1930s, and the pond was thus called Sorsalammi ("duck pond").